-Trained on a scholarship at the Central School of Ballet, David represented his native Malaysia at the 4th Korean Modern Dance Festival and was principal dancer/choreographer of the Kuala Lumpur Dance Theatre.
-In the UK, David’s eclectic career started as a West End performer, going on to work as an actor in theatre, radio, television and film, and later as an artistic producer, adjudicator of dance, and choreographer.
+David trained on a scholarship at Bush Davies and the Central School of Ballet.
+His eclectic career started as a West End performer, going on to work as an actor in theatre, radio, television and film, and later as an artistic producer, adjudicator of dance and choreographer.

-Film, television, and radio include: for BBC Radio, lead roles of Kai Liang in Avenue of Eternal Peace, Li Xin in Beijing’s Slowest Elevator and The Chinese Man in The Interpreter.
-Also, the radio comedy Wild Things (episodes 2 & 4) and several roles in Saigon – Year of the Cat.
-On BBC TV, he played secret agent Huang Fu Xing in Spooks (series 9).
-He has also filmed leading roles in a series of six short feature films including Tai Ji Do, exhibited at the Hong Kong Film Festival.
+Film, television and radio includes: for BBC Radio: lead roles of Kai Liang in Avenues of Eternal Peace, Li Xin in Beijing’s Slowest Elevator and Wang in The Interpreter; also the radio comedy Wild Things (episodes two and four) and several roles in Saigon: Year of the Cat.
+On BBC TV, he played secret agent Huang Fu Xing in Spooks (series nine).
+He has also filmed leading roles in a series of six short feature films, including Tai Ji Do, exhibited at the Hong Kong Film Festival.